 Named Ranges in Google Sheets can be used to define a cell or a range of cells and give it a name.
 Now, instead of using the cell references, you can use the name of the named range in calculations.
 Even when you make changes to a named range, all the formulas will be updated automatically.

 Knowing your job in detail never hurts.
-If you can present the impact in objective numbers, it only goes to build your credibility as thorough professional.
+If you can present the impact in objective numbers, it only goes to build your credibility as a thorough professional.